 We had 2 grounds of challenge.
 In essence:

-1. The decision was based on an incorrect understanding of the Paris Agreement because the funding of such a large new fossil fuel project was plainly not consistent with the Paris Agreement when considering the latest science.
+1. The decision was based on an incorrect understanding of the Paris Agreement.
+The funding of such a large new fossil fuel project was plainly not consistent with the Agreement when considering the latest science.

-2. The decision was reached without "lawful enquiry", i.e. UKEF (United Kingdom Export Finance) failed to take reasonable steps to gather essential information, such as an estimate of the total emissions from the project (including emissions from the end-use of the gas).
+2. The decision was reached without "lawful enquiry," ie United Kingdom Export Finance (UKEF) failed to take reasonable steps to gather essential information, such as an estimate of the total emissions from the project (including emissions from the end-use of the gas).

 The following links will download the PDF of each document automatically.